oracle-livelabs/apex/online-book-store-app/12-onboarding/12-onboarding.md

 14. In the property editor, enter/select the following:

-    - Under Identification:

-        - Name: **Remove From Unverified Users Table**
+    - Identification > Name: **Remove From Unverified Users Table**

-    - Under Sources

-        - PL/SQL Code: Copy and paste the below code:
+    - Sources > PL/SQL Code: Copy and paste the below code:

         ```
         <copy>